History of the Los Angeles Dodgers: The late 1970s: The early Lasorda years

 New blood had also been injected into the team on the field.
 The core of the team was now the infield, composed of Steve Garvey (1B), Davey Lopes (2B), Bill Russell (SS), Ron Cey (3B), and Steve Yeager (C).
 These five remained in the starting lineup together from 1973 to 1981, longer than any other infield fivesome in baseball history.
 The pitching staff remained strong, anchored by Don Sutton and Tommy John.
 The Dodgers won NL West titles in both 1977 and 1978, and defeated the Philadelphia Phillies both years in the National League Championship Series, only to be defeated in the World Series both years by the Yankees.
-In 1980, they swept a three-game series from the Houston Astros in the final weekend of the regular season (including Don Sutton's brilliant save) and were in a first place tie in the National League West, but lost to the Astros 7–1 in the one-game playoff.
+In 1980, they swept a three-game series from the Houston Astros in the final weekend of the regular season (including a famous save by Don Sutton) and were in a first place tie in the National League West, but lost to the Astros 7–1 in the one-game playoff.

 The Dodgers also had a string four consecutive players take home Rookie of the Year awards from 1979 to 1982: Rick Sutcliffe won in 1979, Steve Howe in 1980, Fernando Valenzeula in 1981, and Steve Sax in 1982.